DELegatedCOMpute/DELCOM-CLI/README.md

 `npm run start -- -j`: Start and join as worker

 `npm run start -- -f <filePath>`: Start at job with file paths after '-f'.
 Multiple files need multiple '-f's.

+For sample files, try the `Dockerfile` and `my_prog.py` from DemoFiles/python-hello-world